Saturday Worship Services:

 Choral Scholars

-In 2018, St Luke made a commitment to church music by establishing a fund our St Luke Choral Scholars.
-These Scholars sing with us and for us, while continuing their education at UNM.
+In 2018, St Luke made a commitment to church music and music education by establishing a fund to support four St. Luke Choral Scholars.
+These Scholars sing with us and for us while continuing their education at UNM.
 Not all of our Scholars are music students, but all are active in the UNM music programs.
 In sharing their voices with us, we receive the blessings of their skills and time.
 In turn, they receive the blessings of a welcoming community and an opportunity to experience church music as a potential career choice.

-The St Luke Choral Scholars play an active role in the Sanctuary Choir.
-They serve as section leaders and vocal role models.
-They sing as individuals and as an ensemble.
-If they are interested, they prepare, rehearse, and conduct the choir.
-They may also work with the Salt and Light Children’s Choir.
-Each Scholar is compensated with a small stipend for their work.
+The St. Luke Choral Scholars play an active role in the Sanctuary Choir, serving as section leaders and vocal role models.
+They assist by running warmups, rehearsing with the choir each week, and periodically conducting the choir.
+They also prepare solo repertoire to sing in worship 2-3 times per semester.
+They may also work with the Salt & Spark Multigenerational Ensemble.
+Each Scholar is compensated with a stipend for their work and dedication.

 We are part of a continuing heritage to sing the glory of God!